 My name is Tiffany and I am a Graphic and Web Designer originally from the D.C.
 Metropolitan area.
-During my career, I have experimented with several forms of digital media which includes web design/development, print and televised media.
 Download my resume here.

 My design process involves minimizing the cognitive load.
 Cognitive load refers to the total amount of mental effort being used in the working memory.
 Cognitive load theory was developed out of the study of problem solving by John Sweller in the late 1980s.
 Just like computers, human brains have a limited amount of processing power.
 When the amount of information coming in exceeds our ability to handle it, our performance suffers.
 We may take longer to understand information, miss important details, or even get overwhelmed and abandon the task.
 It is important to minimize cognitive load because user attention is a precious resource, and should be allocated accordingly.
 Having a complicated design, loses the attention of a potential client/ customer, therefore a business owner/organization loses the business.